 This seminar series is for healthcare professionals across primary, secondary and tertiary care who look after patients with, or at high risk of developing, atherosclerotic cardiovascular disease.
 Each online seminar focuses on best management of each of the cardiovascular risk factors and of the patient groups at risk.

 These recordings are intended only for healthcare professionals and as such are password protected.
-To gain access and to hear about future seminars, please contract [email protected].
+To gain access and to hear about future seminars, please contact [email protected].

 20 October, 2020 6pm – 7.30pm